dinnycodes/Abelian_Sandpile/README.md

-# Albelian_Sandpile
+# Abelian_Sandpile
-Parallelising albelian sandpile using OpenMP and MPI
+Parallelising abelian sandpile using OpenMP and MPI